 Please note: The name of a company division or department should not be included in this section.
 Please provide a note in the comment field if correspondence was conducted with a specific department or division.

 If applicable, provide the sponsor name's acronym.

 Confirm whether the sponsor has a parent company.
 Check the full name and other information on the sponsor agreement.
+SAM.gov and the Legal Entity Identifier (LEI) Search typically identify parent companies.
 Company profiles on Bloomberg or Yahoo!
-Finance generally list parent companies of for-profit entities, if there is one.
+Finance often list parent companies of for-profit entities, if there is one.